jrosener9/Practical-HW2/README.md

 In this assignment you will learn..
 1. The basic syntax and semantics of the Solidity language
 2. Creating an application which accepts, holds, and transfers Ethereum
-3. How fork an Ethereum network
+3. How to fork an Ethereum network
 4. Navigating Hardhat framework

 ### Part 1 Instructions: